 2) Logical Fallacy Slippery Slope

-Here is an example from the title of the article.
-Asserting that if we allow “A” to happen, then “Z” will happen as a consequence.
+This fallacy asserts that if “A” happens, then “Z” is the consequence.
 Therefore, we should not allow “A” to happen.
 The problem with this reasoning is that it avoids the factual basis of the connection between the assertion and the consequences.
 Instead, it shifts attention to the baseless extreme hypothetical result.
 The merits of the original argument are then tainted by unsubstantiated conjecture.

 3) The Poor Argument Fallacy

 Presuming the argument’s substance is invalid because of the facts’ poor presentation.
 Few things are more frustrating than watching someone argue a valid point with poor logic and presentation.
 In many cases, a debate is won not because the victor is right but because they are better at debating.
 They are better at presenting a compelling argument, even if it is completely wrong.
 No example necessary.

 4) Substituting the Burden of Proof Fallacy

-Saying that the burden of proof lies not with the person making the claim, but with someone else to disprove their hypothesis or claim.
+Saying that the burden of proof lies not with the person making a claim but with someone else to disprove their hypothesis or claim.
 The burden of proof lies with the person making the argument or claim, not upon someone else to disprove.
 The inability, or disinclination, to disprove an assertion does not make a claim valid.

-Example: Bertrand claims that a God exists and is sitting on a throne in another dimension.
+Example: Bertrand claims that God exists and is sitting on a throne in another dimension.
 Since we cannot disprove it, it must be true.
 Similarly, Bertrand claims God wrote a book, and because we cannot disprove that God didn’t write it, it must, therefore, be true.
 This is an Argument from Ignorance.
 This is the assertion that their conclusion is right because there is no evidence to prove it is false.
 Don’t fall for this.
 The burden of proof is always on the person claiming the existence of something.

 5) Logical Fallacy Ad Hominem